 for await (const message of query({

-prompt: 'Find all TODO comments in src/ and identify who added them',
+prompt: "Find all TODO comments in this codebase and identify who added them",

 options: {